ethanstreetsystems/Contradictory-Intelligence---AI-Agent-Orchestration-for-Market-Intelligence/docs/phase1_architecture.md

 - Track which article URLs have already been stored

 ---
 ## 6. Storage + Retrieval

 Define:

 - database structure
 - how items are stored
 - how the feed is queried
 - indexes or keys for speed and deduplication

+### Database Structure

+Phase 1 uses one main table to store market intelligence items.

+Each row represents one article or source item.

+Main fields:

+- id
+- source_name
+- title
+- author
+- published_date
+- url
+- raw_text
+- summary
+- analysis
+- investment_implications
+- tags
+- created_at

+### How Items Are Stored

+After a source item is fetched and cleaned, it is converted into the standard data format.

+The system then stores:

+- source metadata
+- article text
+- AI-generated output
+- timestamps

+Each item is stored as a single record in the database.

+### How the Feed Is Queried

+The frontend will query the database for the most recent items.

+Default feed behavior:

+- sort by published_date, newest first
+- show title, source, publish date, summary, analysis, and investment implications
+- link back to the original article

+Phase 1 retrieval should support:

+- latest items feed
+- filter by source
+- simple search later if needed

+### Indexes and Keys

+Primary key:

+- id

+Unique key for deduplication:

+- url

+Indexes:

+- published_date
+- source_name

+Reason:

+- `url` prevents duplicate records
+- `published_date` makes the main feed load faster
+- `source_name` makes source filtering faster

 ---